matkoniecz/CartoCSSHelper/readme.md

 ###Installation

+Assumes that osm2pgsql and TileMill are installed.

 This tool is available as cartocss_helper Ruby gem.
-Unfortunately, standard `gem install cartocss_helper` may not be enough as it relies on RMagick gem.

-Assumes that osm2pgsql and TileMill are installed.

 Install ruby - see https://www.ruby-lang.org/en/documentation/installation/ for details.

+Unfortunately, standard `gem install cartocss_helper` may not be enough as CartoCSS Helper depends on RMagick gem that requires special installation.

-Install RMagick gem.
-Unfortunately `gem install rmagick` may not be enough - in my case, on Ubuntu 14.04 it was necessary to install additional packages (`apt-get install ruby-dev imagemagick libmagickcore-dev libmagickwand-dev` solved the problem).
+Install RMagick gem. `gem install rmagick` may not be enough - in my case, on Ubuntu 14.04 it was necessary to start from installing additional packages (`apt-get install ruby-dev imagemagick libmagickcore-dev libmagickwand-dev` solved the problem), followed by `gem install rmagick`.

+Finally, run `gem install cartocss_helper`.

 ###Example